Ingegneria-del-software-polimi-2024/ing-sw-2024-zuliani-tarabotto-tummolo-voss/README.md

 | Model      | 96% (48/50) | 67% (196/292) | 76% (780/1024) |
 | Controller | 100% (9/9)   | 59% (44/45)   | 66% (223/257) |

-# <p align="center">⚙️ disclaimer </p>
+####### <p align="center">⚠️ disclaimer </p>

-> we have also tested the controller by excluding thee lines who are useless for the pourpuse of the controller.
-Those lines arre used to interface with the network structure and to comunicate with the tui.
-In this case we get around 80% of coverage even for the Controller
+> We have also tested the controller by excluding the lines that are not essential for its purpose.
+These lines interface with the network structure and communicate with the TUI.
+As a result, we achieve around 80% coverage, even for the controller.
 ## 📦 Installation

 ### Requirements